SudipRai27/Matnepal/README.md

 # Matnepal
-A travel website (Frontend and Backend Included)
+A travel website (Frontend and Backend Included) made with laravel 5.5 <br>
-#Getting Started

 <br>Clone the repo and then import the database named matnepal.sql.
 Once everything is done, visit the website on the link:
 <br>
 Frontend